Auto Accidents Caused by Distracted Drivers in Delaware

 Distracted driving is the “new” drunk driving; everyone, everywhere seems to be talking about it.
 Laws are passed, public service announcements are made, and people around the country are taking it up as a cause.
 Rightfully so; distracted driving has proven just as, if not more, dangerous than drunk driving.
 The challenge is that drivers do not have a clear understanding about just how much their driving is impaired when they allow themselves to be distracted from the task of driving by other things such as their cell phone, drinking their morning coffee or even shaving behind the wheel.

-At Silverman, McDonald & Friedman, our Wilmington personal injury attorneys take an aggressive approach to protecting our clients’ interests when they have been injured by a distracted driver in Wilmington, Seaford, New Castle, or throughout Delaware.
+At Silverman, McDonald & Friedman, our Wilmington personal injury attorneys take an aggressive approach to protecting our clients’ interests when they have been injured by a distracted driver in Wilmington, Seaford, Newark, or throughout Delaware.
 We leverage our 100 years of combined experience to help our clients get the compensation they deserve after they have been injured in a car accident with a distracted driver.

 The hazards of distracted driving